Grid-Forming and Spatially Distributed Control Design of Dynamic Virtual Power Plants: Spatially Distributed DVPPs

-To regulate the frequency at the POCs, a classical approach is to employ a decoupled $\mathrm{p}$-$\mathrm{f}$ control of the DVPP devices as in \cite{zhong2021impact}.
-With this, however, one does not account for non-inductive line impedances between the spatially distributed devices and associated active power losses (which are especially relevant in MV or LV grids), leading to a less effective frequency regulation at the POCs \cite{de2007voltage,yao2010design,bevrani2013intelligent}.
-Instead, as suggested by the latter references, we therefore consider rotational powers $p'$ and $q'$ via the rotation matrix $\mathcal{R}$ as
+To regulate the frequency at the POCs, a classical approach is to employ a decoupled $\mathrm{p}$-$\mathrm{f}$ control of the DVPP units as in \cite{zhong2021impact}.
+With this, however, one does not account for non-inductive line impedances between the spatially distributed DERs and associated active power losses (which are especially relevant in MV or LV grids with high $R/X$ ratios), leading to a less effective frequency regulation at the POCs \cite{rocabert2012control,de2007voltage,yao2010design,bevrani2013intelligent}.
+Instead, as suggested by the latter references, we therefore consider rotational powers $p'$ and $q'$ via the rotation matrix $\mathcal{R}$

-where $Z^2=R^2+X^2$ is the line impedance, and $p$ and $q$ are the actual active and reactive power quantities.
+where $Z$ is the line impedance, and $p$ and $q$ are the actual active and reactive powers.
 As a result, we obtain lossless power flow equations between two buses $l$ and $m$ of the form

 where $v_l$ and $v_m$ are the voltage magnitudes, $\delta$ is the power angle, and $p'$ and $q'$ are the rotational active and reactive power injected at one of the two buses.
-As can be seen from \cref{eq:decoupled_power_flow}, for sufficiently small power angle $\delta$ and voltage magnitude difference $v_l-v_m$, the definition of rotational powers $p'$ and $q'$ permits to independently influence the grid frequency (via $\delta$) and voltage magnitude, in analogy to the classical frequency and voltage regulation through respectively active and reactive power in HV transmission grids, where $p'\approx p$ and $q'\approx q$, since $R/X \approx 0$.
+As can be seen from \cref{eq:decoupled_power_flow}, for a sufficiently small power angle $\delta$ and voltage magnitude difference $v_l - v_m$, the definition of rotational powers $p'$ and $q'$ permits to independently influence the grid frequency (via $\delta$) and voltage magnitude, in analogy to the classical frequency and voltage regulation through respectively active and reactive power in HV grids, where $p' \approx p$ and $q' \approx q$, since $R/X \approx 0$.

-For the DVPP area, by applying the transformation matrix $\mathcal{R}$ at all controllable buses, and assuming an approximately homogeneous $R/X$ ratio for all transmission lines, we obtain a lossless $p'$ transmission, allowing to apply a modified version of the previous frequency control setup in \cref{fig:DVPP_freq_ctrl_setup_hybrid}, where we replace all active power quantities by rotational active power quantities to obtain a decoupled $\mathrm{p}'$-$\mathrm{f}$ DVPP control (instead of the previous $\mathrm{p}$-$\mathrm{f}$ control).
-We hence aim to match a $\mathrm{p}$-$\mathrm{q}$-$\mathrm{f}$ \textit{coupled} desired specification for the DVPP control at the POCs $j$, given by the \textit{rotational power control} as
+For the DVPP area, by applying the transformation matrix $\mathcal{R}$ at all controllable buses, and assuming an approximately homogeneous $R/X$ ratio for all transmission lines, we obtain a lossless $p'$ transmission.
+This allows to apply a modified version of the previous frequency control setup in \cref{fig:DVPP_freq_ctrl_setup,fig:DVPP_freq_ctrl_setup_hybrid}, where we replace all active power quantities by rotational active power quantities to obtain a decoupled $\mathrm{p}'$-$\mathrm{f}$ DVPP control (instead of the previous $\mathrm{p}$-$\mathrm{f}$ control).
+We hence aim to match a $\mathrm{p}$-$\mathrm{q}$-$\mathrm{f}$ \textit{coupled} desired specification for the DVPP control at the POCs $j$, given by the \textit{rotational power control}